sourcegraph/sourcegraph-public-snapshot/tools/release/README.md

 Let's use a concrete example:

 1. t=0 5.1.0 has been released publicly
    - `main` branch is now considered to be 5.2.0
    - `5.1` branch is the target for PRs for backports and bug fixes.
 1. t=10 5.1.2222 has been released publicly
    - `5.1` branch is from where this release was cut.
 2. t=20 5.2.0 has been released publicly
    - `main` branch is now considered to be 5.3.0
    - `5.2` branch is the target for PRs for backports and bug fixes.
 3. t=30 5.1.3333 has been released publicly
-  - `5.2` branch is from where this release was cut.
+   - `5.1` branch is from where this release was cut.

 So with that scenario, when 5.1.3333 has been released, we introduced a new version that the _migrator_ must be aware of, on both `main` and the `5.1` branch.
-Previously, this required to make a PR to port from the 5.1 branch the references to the new 5.1.3333 schemas.
+Previously, this required us to make a PR to port to main, the 5.1 branch references to the new 5.1.3333 schemas.
 See [this PR for a real example](https://github.com/sourcegraph/sourcegraph/pull/56405/files#diff-38f26d6e9cb950b24ced060cd86effd4363b313d880d1afad1850887eabaf238R79).

 Failing to do this, would mean the _migrator_ we're going to ship on the next 5.2 release will not cover the migration path from 5.1.3333 when doing multi-version upgrades.